When can I apply for the IFST?

 I have recently been allocated to the two-year Foundation Programme and my personal circumstances have changed.
 Can I apply for a transfer to a different foundation school even though I haven’t commenced F1 training?

-You are encouraged to discuss your situation with your medical school / allocated foundation school in the first instance as there may be local support mechanisms or adjustments that can be made to enable you to continue in your existing programme.
+You are encouraged to discuss your situation with your medical school/allocated foundation school in the first instance.
+There may be local support mechanisms or adjustments that can be made to enable you to continue in your allocated programme.

-I am a current F1 trainee and my personal circumstances have changed, can I move to a programme at a different foundation school for my F2 year?
+I am a current F1 doctor and my personal circumstances have changed.
+Can I move to a programme at a different foundation school for my F2 year?

-You are encouraged to discuss your situation with your Clinical / Educational Supervisor in the first instance as there may be local support mechanisms or adjustments that can be made to enable you to continue in your existing programme.
+You are encouraged to discuss your situation with your clinical/educational supervisor in the first instance.
+There may be local support mechanisms or adjustments that can be made to enable you to continue in your existing programme.

-How do I apply for a transfer to a different programme?
+How do I apply for a transfer to a different foundation school?

-You need to complete the electronic IFST form available on our Forms and Guidance page and submit it to your local foundation school.
+You need to complete the electronic IFST form available on our Forms and Guidance page (when the application window is open) and submit it to your local foundation school.

-I don’t meet any of the criteria to be considered for an Inter-Foundation School Transfer (IFST), but I’m really not happy and do not wish to continue in my existing programme, what options are available to me?
+I don’t meet any of the criteria to be considered for an IFST, but I’m really not happy and do not wish to continue in my existing programme.
+What options are available to me?

-We would strongly advise you to speak to your Clinical and / or Educational Supervisor depending on your concerns.
-There will be support mechanisms available for you to access within your existing foundation school and / or employing organisation as appropriate.
+We strongly advise you to speak to your clinical and/or educational supervisor depending on your concerns.
+There will be support mechanisms available for you to access within your existing foundation school and/or employing organisation as appropriate.

 What are the criteria for applying for IFST?

-The criteria for applying for a transfer between foundation schools are largely based on the criteria for applying for pre-allocation (i.e. special circumstances) to a particular foundation school as part of the national foundation application process.
-The criteria are outlined on pages 4-6 of the IFST applicant guidance.
+The criteria for applying for a transfer between foundation schools are largely based on the criteria for applying for pre-allocation to a particular foundation school as part of the national foundation application process.
+The criteria are outlined in the IFST applicant guidance.

 If you have already commenced training, your IFST request will also be subject to a satisfactory ARCP Outcome 1.
 Other outcomes will not be accepted except for in exceptional circumstances and generally for applications considered outside of the national process.

-My Special Circumstances application was rejected, can I apply for a transfer once allocated?
+My application for pre-allocation was rejected.
+Can I apply for a transfer once allocated?

-The criteria for IFST are the same as for special circumstances.
-If your special circumstances application was rejected, the evidence you provided was not sufficient to demonstrate that you need to be in a specific geographical area, for specific caring or health reasons, to undertake foundation training.
+The criteria for IFST are similar as for pre-allocation (with slightly fewer qualifying criteria).
+If your pre-allocation application was rejected, the evidence you provided was not sufficient to demonstrate that you need to be in a specific geographical area, for specific caring or health reasons, to undertake foundation training.
 It is therefore likely that this evidence will be insufficient for IFST.
 To be eligible for an IFST, your circumstances must have changed since the point of application.

 What supporting documents should I submit with my application?

-Information regarding supporting documents can be found on page 9 of the IFST Guidance.
+Information regarding supporting documents is in the IFST Guidance.

 I can’t add a digital signature to my form, what should I do?